 - 1. The parties may appear in person and may be represented by an attorney. - 2.
 An attorney who represents a party before the Commission in a contested case must be an active member of and in good standing with the State Bar of Nevada or associated with such a member. - 3.
 All testimony must be given under oath and recorded verbatim pursuant to the provisions of NAC 445B.897. - 4.
 The Commission: - (a) Will determine the order of the presentation of evidence; and - (b) May limit the time and scope of the examination of witnesses and disallow repetitive testimony. - 5.
-Hearings are open to the public until such time as confidential information, within the meaning of chapter 445A, 445B or 459 of NRS or applicable sections of this chapter or chapter 445A or 459 of NAC, is admitted to the record, at which time the hearing will be closed.
+Hearings are open to the public until such time as confidential information, within the meaning of chapter 445A, 445B or 459 of NRS or applicable sections of this chapter or chapter 445A or 459 of NRS or applicable sections of this chapter or chapter 445A or 459 of NRS or applicable sections of this chapter or chapter 445A or 459 of NAC, is admitted to the record, at which time the hearing will be closed.